| Remotely

 data in an audio track on the video tape, where it can be easily

 accessed but does not obscure the video imagery.
+The

 R/V Macginitie is also equipped with redundant drop-camera systems